 The WDR register is used by the MCU to configure the watchdog timeout.
-Watchdog timeout is configured using bits D1 and D0 ([Table 15](#)).
-When bits D1 and D0 are programmed for the desired watchdog timeout period, the WD bit (D7) should be toggled as well to ensure that the new timeout period is programmed at the beginning of a new count sequence.
+Watchdog timeout is configured using bits D1:D0.
+When D1:D0 bits are programmed for the desired watchdog timeout period, the WD bit (D7) should be toggled as well, ensuring the new timeout period is programmed at the beginning of a new count sequence.
+Refer to [Table 15](#).